Cancer Diagnosis and Consultation

-Accurate diagnosis and staging, which determines how far cancer has spread, are critical to successful cancer treatment.
+Accurate diagnosis, consultation and staging are critical to successful cancer treatment.
 In recent years there have been significant advances in technology.
 These advances mean quick and often painless screening examinations and highly sophisticated diagnostic evaluations.

-New York Methodist's Pathology Department tests samples taken at the Hospital or in a physician’s office.
+New York Methodist's Pathology Department tests samples taken at the Hospital or in a physician’s office for diagnosis.
 These tests may include:

 - Screening specimens such as PSA (prostate specific antigen) blood samples or PAP smears